 The average flying time from the United States of America to Japan is 13 hours.
 ANA ( All Nippon Airways ) Japan Airlines, United Airlines and American airlines fly directly to Japan from choice destinations in the USA.

 Flights from the United Kingdom, London to Japan take around 12 hours and 25 minutes to reach Toyko.
 ANA, Japan Airlines and British Airlines fly direct from London to Tokyo.
-From other UK destination, you will need to transit through London.
+From other UK destination, you will need to transit through London for a Japan ski season holiday.

 Travel tips for Japan